perlogix/cave/README.md

 Cave is a reaction to the technologies on the market in both COTS and OSS worlds.
 We identified a need to have a fast, reliable, cloud-native key-value database that doesn't require a lot of configuration or workarounds to make a master/worker model...work.

 # What is it not?
-Cave is not ACID compliant and makes no write garuantees.
+Cave is not ACID compliant and makes no write guarantees.

 # How does it work?
 Cave is based on a DHT network.
 Cluster peers are discovered by sharing lists of peers with other peers, this means that a node only needs to "see" a single node of a cluster in order to fully join and connect with the rest of the cluster.